 - c.
 Nominations for the Award Nominations may be made, and are encouraged, by any member of the CRCPD, and its employees, or other interested persons.
 Nominations shall be made to the Awards Selection Committee. - d.
-Frequency and Number of Awards There is no restriction on the number of awards to be presented;
+Frequency and Number of Awards e.
+Selection Process f.
+Type of Award

+There is no restriction on the number of awards to be presented; there is no requirement that any award may be made.